 Geo Takach's research focuses on environmental communication.
 His latest books are Scripting the Environment (Palgrave Macmillan, 2016) and Tar Wars (University of Alberta Press, 2017).
-His scholarly work also includes 16 articles and book chapters; three short documentary films screened at university gallery exhibitions; public readings of his satirical radio revue (at Congress 2016) and his musical eco-comedy play; and more than 30 refereed conference presentations—many aimed at depolarizing tensions between resource extraction and ecological responsibility and in three cases, dramatized in radio or television scripts.
+His work also includes four other books, 17 articles and book chapters; three short documentary films screened at university gallery exhibitions; public readings of his satirical radio revue (featured at Congress 2016) and his musical eco-comedy play; and more than 45 refereed conference presentations; and 32 other public presentations—many aimed at depolarizing tensions between ecological responsibility and resource extraction, and in three cases, dramatized in radio or television scripts.

-His current research explores intersections of environmental communication, arts-based research and Indigenist approaches, and raising awareness of (and eyebrows at) how climate change is and can be framed in public discourse.
+His current research explores intersections of environmental communication, arts-based creation and Indigenist approaches, and is the subject of a forthcoming book from Luxington Books and a documentary film in progress.
 Based in the School of Communication and Culture, he also teaches in the School of Environment and Sustainability.
-His teaching embraces diverse aspects of communication, from theory and cultural contexts to practical strategies and media production.

 Experience

 Takach’s extensive work as a professional communicator, writer and documentary filmmaker spans hundreds of publications in speeches, print (books, magazines, newspapers, corporate fare), film (commercial and festival), radio, television and video.
 He is also a professional speaker.
-He developed and taught diverse courses in communication (theory, research methods, human communication, screenwriting, speechwriting, speech presentation, public relations, online-community design, organizational communication and strategic framing) at four Albertan universities before following his bliss to Royal Roads.
+He has developed and taught courses in communication (theory, research methods, human communication, screenwriting, speechwriting, speech presentation, public relations, online-community design, organizational communication, strategic framing, documentary filmmaking, public persuasion, sustainability communication and (with Russell Johnston, RRU's Director of Indigenous Education) communication in Indigenous contexts.

-He has taught and supervised both undergraduate and graduate students.
+He teaches and supervises undergraduate and graduate students.
 He leads workshops on varied aspects of communication for the public, private and volunteer sectors.
 His scholarly research has been profiled in local and national media.
 He chaired the 15th biennial Conference on Communication and the Environment hosted by the International Environmental Communication Association in 2019.

 Education